IhabBendidi/bioval/Readme.md

 # Bioval
+Bioval is a Python package made to provide an easy access to a collection of evaluation metrics for comparing the similarity of two tensors, adapted to different evaluation processes of generative models applied to both natural images and biological images.
+The package support unconditional generation cases, in which we have no labels separating different classes/conditions, and also supports conditional generation, with metrics adapted to evaluating the appropriateness of the generated images to all the distributions of real conditions.
+The package also supports distance from the real negative control condition, used in most biological contexts.

-Bioval is a Python package that provides a collection of evaluation metrics for comparing the similarity of two tensors.
-The package supports tensors of shape (N, I, H, W, C) or (N, H, W, C) or (N, I, F) or (N, F), where N is the number of classes, I is the number of instances, H is the height, W is the width, C is the number of channels, and F is the number of features.
+The package supports tensors of shape (N, I, H, W, C) or (N, H, W, C) or (N, I, F) or (N, F), where N is the number of classes/conditions, I is the number of instances, H is the height, W is the width, C is the number of channels, and F is the number of features.

 ## Installation
 Bioval can be installed from PyPI using the following command: